Let’s get you startedSign in or create an account to view your personalized quotes.

 Full-coverage car insurance generally includes liability, collision, and comprehensive coverage, and may include other optional coverages such as uninsured motorist coverage.
 Collision covers a policyholder’s repair or replacement costs in case of an accident.
 Comprehensive covers damages caused by non-accident events.
 The average quote displayed here reflects policies with the following coverage limits: $50,000 bodily injury liability per person; $100,000 bodily injury liability per accident; $50,00 property damage liability per accident; $1,000 collision deductible; and a $1,000 comprehensive deductible.

-Best choiceBased on 6,099 verified guest reviews and ratings
+A solid optionBased on 8,436 verified guest reviews and ratings

 How drivers feel about Allstate